VisEscape: A Benchmark for Evaluating Exploration-driven Decision-making in Virtual Escape Rooms: Experimental details

 In the list below, we list the versions of the LLMs used in our experiments.
-For GPT and Claude models, we use the officially released versions, and for the others, we use the model versions available on Huggingface.
+For GPT, Gemini, and Claude models, we use the officially released APIs, and for the others, we use the model versions available on Huggingface.